maartenpaauw/model-states-for-filament-docs/README.md

 - Grouping records by states.
 - Transitioning to valid states using select or toggle button components.
 - Transitioning to valid states using page and table actions.
+- Bulk transition to valid states using bulk actions.
 - Out-of-the-box support for
   the [Spatie Laravel Model States](https://spatie.be/docs/laravel-model-states/v2/01-introduction) package.
 - Compatible with dark mode.